Lightning-AI/pytorch-lightning/docs/source-app/examples/github_repo_runner/github_repo_runner_step_2.rst

 2. Implement the PyTorch Lightning GithubRepoRunner Component
 *************************************************************

-The PyTorch Lightning GithubRepoRunner Component subclasses the GithubRepoRunner but tailor the execution experience to PyTorch Lightning.
+The PyTorch Lightning GithubRepoRunner Component subclasses the GithubRepoRunner but tailors the execution experience to PyTorch Lightning.

 As a matter of fact, this component adds two primary tailored features for PyTorch Lightning users:

 * It injects dynamically a custom callback ``TensorboardServerLauncher`` in the PyTorch Lightning Trainer to start a tensorboard server so it can be exposed in Lightning App UI.

-* Once the script has runned, the ``on_after_run`` hook of the :class:`~lightning_app.components.python.tracer.TracerPythonScript` is invoked with the script globals, meaning we can collect anything we need.
-In particular, we are reloading the best model, torch scripting it and storing its path in the state along side the best metric score.
+* Once the script has run, the ``on_after_run`` hook of the :class:`~lightning_app.components.python.tracer.TracerPythonScript` is invoked with the script globals, meaning we can collect anything we need.
+In particular, we are reloading the best model, torch scripting it, and storing its path in the state alongside the best metric score.

 Let's dive in on how to create such a component with the code below.